aliascash/documentation/ContinuousIntegration.md

 ### Jenkins master

-The Jenkins master instance is running on an _c5d.large_ instance, which is running a [Debian Stretch AMI](https://wiki.debian.org/Cloud/AmazonEC2Image/Stretch) as operating system with Docker and [Docker-Compose](https://docs.docker.com/compose/) installed.
+The Jenkins master is running on an _c5d.large_ instance, which is using a [Debian Stretch AMI](https://wiki.debian.org/Cloud/AmazonEC2Image/Stretch) as operating system with Docker and [Docker-Compose](https://docs.docker.com/compose/) installed.